The 10 Best Beaches in Kefalonia, Greece

 Antisamos Beach

-The cool, calm waters of Antisamos are an astonishing shade of turquoise, and beg to be dived into on a sultry Greek summer’s day.
+The cool, calm waters of Antisamos are an astonishing shade of turquoise, and demand to be dived into on a sultry Greek summer’s day.
 This is one of the best places to visit in Kefalonia if you love sea swimming.
 Forest-cloaked hills tumble down to the bay, concealing the small pebble beach at the foot.
-It’s close to Sami, where much of Captain Corelli’s Mandolin was filmed.

 Best for food: Spartià Beach